Milnor fibre boundary of a non-isolated surface singularity: Cases with small

 Let $C$ be the union of two conics intersecting each other transversely.
 The characteristic polynomial is $(t-1)^4$, the complex monodromy is trivial, and the graph of $\partial F$ is:

 {\bf (4b')} Let $C=$ be the union of a smooth irreducible conic and two different tangent lines.
 The characteristic polynomial is $(t^2+1)^2(t-1)^3$.
 The graph $\Gmod$ is .

 Let $C$ be the union of two smooth conics intersecting tangentially in two singular points of type $A_3$ (e.g. the equation of $f$ is $x^2y^2+z^4$).
 Then the graph $\Gmod$ is .
-The characteristic polynomial is $(t^2+1)^2(t-1)^2$.
+The characteristic polynomial is $(t^2+1)^2(t-1)^2$. \ix{singularities!line arrangements!$A_3$}

 \end{bekezdes}